Linda George (Assyrian singer)

 Linda George (ܠܢܕܐ ܓ̰ܘܪܓ̰; (Note: Sometimes written ܠܝܢܕܐ ܓ̰ܘܪܓ̰.) born 11 February 1964) is an Assyrian-American singer known for her sentimental ballads and dance songs.
-The vast majority of her songs are sung in her native Assyrian Neo-Aramaic dialect, though a few are in English, Turoyo, and Arabic.
+The vast majority of her songs are sung in her native Assyrian Neo-Aramaic dialect, though a few are in English, Surayt, and Arabic.
 She has written the lyrics for many of her songs.

-George is one of the most well-known and ubiquitous Assyrian singers, having toured the continents of Oceania, Europe and Asia.
-Furthermore, she is the most liked Assyrian figure on Facebook.
+George is one of the most well-known Assyrian singers, having toured Oceania, Europe and Asia.
+She is the most liked Assyrian figure on Facebook.
 In 2010, Esquire magazine chose George as the representative from Iraq in a special, 194-nation edition of their Sexiest Woman Alive feature.

 Biography

 Linda George's family originates from the Hakkari region of Turkey.
 She is a Tyari from Ashitha in Hakkari province.
 They were displaced during World War I and were deported to Iraq.
 George has been singing since she was a little girl: her career began at the age of five.
 She was the church choir soloist in Baghdad, where she appeared on national television.
 At a young age, she never thought that singing will be her career path.

 She moved to Amman, Jordan in 1979.
 Later that year, she migrated to the US, where her career started in the Assyrian community in Chicago.
 She has since toured Australia, Europe and Canada throughout the decades, having travelled over 3000000 mi, if one would count her airplane travels in her career.
 Alongside the Assyrian homeland, Germany is one of her favorite places to visit.